 What Is The Severity Of A Failed Wheel Bearing?

-Automotive Axle Bearing And Hub Assembly Replacement Service near Las Vegas NV: The affected wheel could literally fall off.
+Automotive Axle Bearing And Hub Assembly Replacement Service near Lincoln NE: The affected wheel could literally fall off.
 You’d have had to ignore progressively accelerating symptoms for a while, by that point.

 Catastrophic failure is possible if the failing bearing is the old-fashioned style that needs periodic adjustment and re-lubrication.
 Cartridge-style bearings generally fail less dramatically, but nonetheless could leave you with an inoperable vehicle, or even the possibility of losing control of the vehicle in traffic.
 Allowing the bearing to fail completely also stands the chance of damaging other expensive components like brake calipers and wheel-speed sensors.

 The wheel bearing cost of some simpler bearings can be less than $35 for parts and an additional $50 or so for labor, including replacing the seal.
 That’s basically the same labor cost as cleaning, repacking and adjusting one of these old-school wheel bearings.
 Replacing a cartridge-style bearing can top $300 for the part, and $100 for labor.
 Part of the large replacement part cost is that the wheel-speed sensor is sometimes integrated into the bearing, driving up the price.
 These prices are for a single bearing.
 It’s usually safe to replace only one bearing that’s been damaged by a curb or pothole.
 If the bearings are simply worn, think hard about doing both sides at the same time.
 You also may be able to save some labor costs if your brake rotors and pads could use replacing at the same time.